There may have been two Kumakichis, sharing variants of the spelling of the name.

 1885 October – Kumakichi and Hannah Storey’s first child, Louisa Motto Kitchee born in Lancashire (later added to register as Murakami)

-1885 December – Cooma Kitchi with Woodyears’ Circus in Sydney, Australia, having returned from San Francisco via Honolulu
+1885 December – Cooma Kitchi with Woodyears’ Circus in Sydney, Australia, having returned from San Francisco via Honolulu, according to Sissons.
+No mention of Cooma Kitchi in the press.

 1887 November – Kumakichi and Hannah’s second child Mura Kamy born in Liverpool – where Tannaker’s Village is showing.